Coconut oil for tanning. There is nothing else you need.

 Coconut Oil for Tanning – Pacific Islander Style

-The real problem becomes apparent when you realize that countless sunscreens out there – reputable skincare brands included – are full of harmful chemicals.
-Many of those chemicals can very easily cause unwanted side effects.
+The real problem becomes apparent when you realize countless sunscreens – reputable skincare brands – contain harmful chemicals.
+Many of those chemicals can very easily cause unwanted side effects

-On the other hand, you can’t really go wrong if you opt for products that are completely natural.
-This is exactly why an increasing number of people are loving what many are wrongfully calling the “coconut oil craze.”
+On the other hand, you can’t go wrong if you opt for entirely natural products.
+Unfortunately, this is precisely why an increasing number of people love what many are wrongfully calling the “coconut oil craze

 In reality, it’s far from a craze.
-Coconut oil is one of the rare products out there that, in addition to its versatility, has no negative impact on the human body whatsoever.
-What’s more, the term versatility doesn’t really do it justice.
-From dietary benefits to beauty products, coconut oil is truly a super-ingredient worthy of being used every day.
+Coconut oil is one of the rare products out there that, in addition to its versatility, has no negative impact on the human body.
+What’s more, the term versatility doesn’t do it justice.
+From dietary benefits to beauty products

-Chances are you already know that prolonged exposure to strong sunlight tends to make your skin not only darker, but also dryer.
+Chances are you already know that prolonged exposure to strong sunlight tends to make your skin darker and dryer.
 This is yet another problem with which coconut oil can help.
-Not only does coconut oil help you get a tan in a healthier way, but it can also help with preserving that tan in pristine condition.
+Not only does coconut oil help you get a tan more healthily, but it can also help preserve that tan in pristine condition.